cortex-current/Ecommerce_trends/README.md

 LIMIT 1;
 ```

-### Mean and sum of price and freight value by customer states
+### Mean and sum of price and freight value by customer states.
 ```sql
 SELECT customer_state,
   ROUND(SUM(price),2) as sum_price,